Symptoms of Anorexia Nervosa & Anorexia Athletica

 - Potentially fatal heart irregularities (in co-occurring anorexia athletica and anorexia nervosa)

 Anorexia nervosa is typically treated with a combination of psychotherapy and medications that combat underlying problems such as depression or anxiety.
-Therapeutic approaches include group therapy, family therapy and cognitive behavioral therapy.
+Therapeutic approaches to anorexia include group therapy, family therapy and cognitive behavioral therapy.
 An estimated 50% of people with this disorder eventually recover.
 Treatment for anorexia athletica typically involves some form of psychotherapy, as well as appropriate use of medications.